JnyJny/articles/PythonCLIs/python_clis.md

 The function argument variables `argc` and `argv` together describe a list of strings which were typed on the command line when the program was invoked.
-In typical terse UNIX naming tradition, `argc` means _argument count_ and `argv` means _argument vector_.
+In typical terse Unix naming tradition, `argc` means _argument count_ and `argv` means _argument vector_.
 Vector sounds cooler than list and `argl` would have sounded like a strangled cry from help.